The next version in the build-up adds a bit of harmonic variety by introducing a G minor sound in Line 3. Only the left hand does anything different.

 into the previous continuous left hand version for the final module performance.

-When you feel your performance is secure, go on to the next module.
+When you feel confident about playing this version right the way through, go on to the final build-up module.